 Rere Rockslides

-Drive a bit further on and if you have a boogie board, enjoy the ride down a natural 60m rockslide to a 4m pool below.
+Drive a bit further on, and if you have a boogie board, enjoy the ride down a natural 60-meter rockslide to a 4-meter pool below.
 If you are going to do this, you need to be able to swim and stay on your board, and the rocks can be sharp.
 Water quality is taken regularly, and you should check before you go.

 How To Get Here

-About a kilometre or two from the Rere Waterfall is the Rockslides on Wharekopae Road, a 45-minute drive from Gisborne.
+The rockslides on Wharekopae Road are about a kilometre or two from the Rere Waterfall, a 45-minute drive from Gisborne.

 Eastwoodhill Arboretum

-Eastwoodhill Arboretum is about half an hour out of Gisborne but well worth the trip for immersing yourself in nature.
+Eastwoodhill Arboretum is about half an hour outside Gisborne, but it is well worth the trip to immerse yourself in nature.

 See trees from all over the world in this expansive parkland dedicated to protecting fauna.

 Six coloured tracks take you through the different areas.
-You can choose the area you want to explore as well as take in your fitness level on the undulating land.
+You can choose the area you want to explore and take in your fitness level on the undulating land.

 The kids will love looking for local wildlife that may cross your path.
 There is also a playground near the visitor centre for them.